Ducking-Games/godotons/README.md

 does an Integration/Apply run to download the given repo:branch and then inject the defined path (ex. addon/inkgd) to the local project path (ex. addon/inkgd)

-This project is *very* new and in no way consideredv stable or ready for production, however I am curious to have people try it out and suggest improvements or other enhancements / PRs.
+This project is *very* new and in no way considered stable or ready for production, however I am curious to have people try it out and suggest improvements or other enhancements / PRs.